 The version 1.0.3 then became the basis for several DOS versions (PC Hack), ported by Don G. Kneller, one of which (V3.51) in turn ported to the Atari 520/1040ST by R. Black (ST Hack).

-This plethora of versions was then merged together by Mike Stephenson to produce NetHack, which is still in active development today -- but that's another story...
+This plethora of versions was then merged together by Mike Stephenson to produce NetHack, which is still in active development as of 2007-- but that's another story...

 Related Web Sites